 European soil networks

-Find out more about some of the European soil networks in which Rijkswaterstaat is active.
+Find out more about some of the European soil networks in which Rijkswaterstaat is involved.

 Bodemoverleg Lage Landen (Soil Consultation Low Countries)

-The BOLL is an informal consultation platform with participants from Flanders and the Netherlands.
-The main goal is exchange of knowledge and experience on developments and current events in soil policy.
-Coordination on relevant matters of common interest is also part of this consultation.
+Bodemoverleg Lage Landen (BOLL) is an informal consultation platform with participants from Flanders and the Netherlands.
+The main objective is to exchange knowledge and experience on developments and current events in soil policy.
+Coordination on relevant issues of common interest is also part of this consultation.

-The consultation platform consists of a steering group that meets twice a year and consists of people from OVAM (B), the Ministry of Infrastructure and Water Management (NL) and Rijkswaterstaat WVL LOBO (NL).
+The consultation platform consists of a steering group that meets twice a year and consists of people from the Public Waste Agency in the region of Flanders (OVAM) (BE), the Ministry of Infrastructure and Water Management (NL) and Rijkswaterstaat (NL).

-Common Forum is a network of policymakers and technical advisers on soil pollution from various European member states.
-The network exists since 1994.
-Meetings are physically and online.
+Common Forum is a network of policymakers and technical advisors on soil pollution from different European member states.
+The network has existed since 1994.
+Meetings take place both physically and online.

 The network focuses on the following core activities: